-Summary Cat cow (Marjaryasana-Bitilasana) is a beginner-friendly spinal mobility exercise that alternates between spinal flexion (cat) and spinal extension (cow) from a tabletop position.
-It dynamically works the erector spinae, rectus abdominis, and the muscles along the entire spinal column while improving intervertebral joint mobility.
+Summary Cat cow (Marjaryasana-Bitilasana) is a beginner-friendly dynamic spinal mobility exercise that alternates between spinal flexion (cat) and spinal extension (cow) from a tabletop position.
+It mobilizes the erector spinae, rectus abdominis, and the muscles along the entire spinal column while improving intervertebral joint range of motion.
 A 2017 study in the Journal of Physical Therapy Science found that spinal mobilization exercises like cat cow reduced pain and improved functional disability in patients with chronic low back pain (Park et al., 2017).
-Requiring no equipment, cat cow is one of the most widely recommended warm-up and daily mobility exercises by physical therapists, yoga instructors, and strength coaches.
+Requiring no equipment, cat cow is one of the most widely recommended warm-up and daily mobility drills used by physical therapists, yoga instructors, and strength coaches.
+It scales from a seated chair version (office-friendly) up to thread-the-needle and leg-extension variations.

 Cat cow is the simplest exercise on this site.
 It's also one of the most universally useful.
 Two positions, back and forth, coordinated with your breathing.
 That's it.
 No weight, no equipment, no complicated form cues.
 And yet it shows up in physical therapy clinics, yoga studios, CrossFit warm-ups, and pro sports training facilities.
 Why?
 Because your spine needs to move through its full range of motion regularly, and most people's spines don't.